-Kym is the founder of Nation's Missing Children Organization (1994), and the National Center for Missing Adults (2000), serving as CEO for nearly 20 years.
+Kym is the founder of the Nation's Missing Children Organization (1994) and the National Center for Missing Adults (2000), serving as CEO for nearly 20 years.

-Over two decades, Kym has worked to bring awareness to missing persons, unsolved homicides and unidentified victims with print and television media throughout the country and appeared on The John Walsh Show, Montel Williams, Anderson Cooper Live, Lifetime TV, USA Network, CNN and publications such as People Magazine, Ebony and Ladies Home Journal.
+Over three decades, Kym has worked to bring awareness to missing persons, unsolved homicides, and unidentified victims with print and television media throughout the country and appeared on The John Walsh Show, Montel Williams, Anderson Cooper Live, Lifetime TV, USA Network, CNN and publications such as People Magazine, Ebony and Ladies Home Journal.

 Additionally, collaborating with Fox Valley Technical College and the Bureau of Justice Assistance and Department of Justice, Kym delivered the first two-day training for Chief Executives and Investigators for police and sheriff's departments throughout the country.